lethain/gke_ci/README.md

 Then trigger a build on Google Container Builder and you're good to go.

-## Run on GKE
+## Create a `deployment.yaml`

+There are two ways to deploy, either forking the repository and adding `gke_ci` to your continuous build pipeline, or to checkout the repository, build it once and upload it to your private registry.

+In both cases, you'll need to create a `deployment.yaml` to configure the deployment and do some setup on Google to create resources:

-First, you'll need to [create a service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey) for consuming the PubSub messages, perhaps name it `service-account-gke-ci`.
+1. First, you'll need to [create a service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey) for consuming the PubSub messages, perhaps name it `service-account-gke-ci`.
 Give it the 'Pub/Sub Admin' role.
-(It really should only need `Pub/Sub Subscriber`, but it simply didn't work when I tried, but probably some kind of mistake while I iterated!)

-Download the json secrets and then upload them to Kubernetes:
+2. Download the secrets for that service account, and upload them:

         kubectl create secret generic gke-ci --from-file ./file-with-secrets.json

-Next, we need to build the container and upload it (I've had some trouble getting these instructions work, I actually deploy using the third method described below):

-    export GP="your-project"
-    git clone git@github.com:lethain/gke_ci.git
-    gcloud docker -a
-    docker build -t gcr.io/$GP/gke-ci .
-    docker tag CONTAINER_ID gcr.io/$GP/gke-ci:0.1
-    gcloud docker -- push gcr.io/$GP/gke-ci

-Then create a deployment.yaml (replacing `larson-deployment` with your project id, and `file-with-secrets.json` with the secrets file you upload):
+3. Create a PubSub Subscriber for the `cloud_builds` topic, name it `gke_ci`.

+Finally, create your `deployment.yaml`:

 ```
 apiVersion: extensions/v1beta1